hmartinov/PDF-to-JPG/README.md

 ---

-_See instructions and details in the app menu._
+_See instructions and update info directly in the app menu._